OACIQ REGISTER OF LICENCE HOLDERS

 Register’s objectives and content

-The purpose of the Real Estate Brokerage Act is to ensure the protection of the public in the area of real estate and mortgage brokerage.
+The purpose of the Real Estate Brokerage Act is to ensure the protection of the public in the area of real estate brokerage.
 To this end, the Act requires among other things that anyone pursuing brokerage activities in Québec be qualified to do so and be the holder of a licence issued by the Organisme d'autoréglementation du courtage immobilier du Québec (OACIQ).

 To help members of the public make sure that they are dealing with someone who holds a brokerage licence delivered by the OACIQ, the Organization keeps a licence holder register available for public consultation and accessible via its website.